MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Remove-ADDomainControllerPasswordReplicationPolicy.md

 ```

 ### -Server
-Specifies the Active Directory Domain Services instance to connect to, by providing one of the following values for a corresponding domain name or directory server.
+Specifies the Active Directory Domain Services instance to connect to by providing one of the following values for a corresponding domain name or directory server.
-The service may be any of the following: Active Directory Lightweight Domain Services, Active Directory Domain Services or Active Directory snapshot instance.
+The service may be any of the following: Active Directory Lightweight Domain Services, Active Directory Domain Services, or Active Directory snapshot instance.

 Specify the Active Directory Domain Services instance in one of the following ways: